 Outside of school it is expected that students will behave and dress in a manner which reflects favourably on themselves, on their families and on the College.
 All students are required to wear the prescribed uniform correctly during school hours and travelling to and from school.

-Students are not permitted to wear visible make-up or jewellery other than one set of plain sleepers or studs for pierced ears; one sleeper or stud in each ear only to be worn.
+Students are not permitted to wear visible make-up or jewellery other than is a maximum of two pairs of plain sleepers/studs in each ear

 Student Behavioural Expectations